SGL-UT/gnsstk/swig/sphinx/intro.rst

 so only a few were created for use.

-The only class that uses the numeric template type that is wrapped in gnsstk::Vector, which only accepts floating point numbers now.
+The only class that uses the numeric template type that is wrapped is gnsstk::Vector, which only accepts floating point numbers now.

 The templates in inheritance are not needed as they are not visible to the end-user.

 **Streams:**